srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_12_Lab_b.md

 2. From the Cloud Shell pane, run the following to repopulate variables that you used in the previous task:

-` Note : replace the Deployment-id with your deploymnet id given in environment detail page`
+` Note : Replace the Deployment-id with your deployment id given in environment detail page`

    ```sh
    export RESOURCE_GROUP_NAME='az30309a-labRG-Deploymentid'